 Makes about 42 pieces

-2. Cut the crusts off the bread (save for bread crumbs or compost).
+2. Cut the crusts off the bread (save for bread crumbs).
+Roll each bread slice flat with the rolling pin.

 3. Gently spread a heaping tablespoon of the cream cheese mixture evenly on a slice of flattened bread.
 Lay 3 slices of bacon vertically, parallel to each other, then lay the bread on top with the cream cheese facing up.
 Roll the bacon slices around the bread while rolling it into a circle.
 Place one toothpick per slice of bacon, then slice between the pieces of bacon.
 Lay the individual pieces on their side on a parchment lined baking sheet.
 Repeat until you have run out of bread.
 This is the make-ahead point where you will wrap and refrigerate until party time or continue to step 4.